loevans/Penetration-Testing-1/Readme (7).md

 Altoro Mutual wants to ensure that private information that is unavailable on their public website cannot be found by searching the web.

 - For example, Altoro Mutual does not mention their executive remembers on the website.
 Using Google, can you identify who the Chief Executive Officer?
+  - Karl Fitzgerald

 - How can this information be helpful to an attacker?
+  - This information can be usefule to an attacker dur to being able to perform social engineering attacks, ie., email phishing, directly to the CEO and other executives.

 #### Step 2: DNS and Domain Discovery